 Anti-Slavery Disclosure Statement

 Avalara provides software solutions that help businesses of all types and sizes comply with tax requirements for transactions worldwide.
-Avalara offers a broad and growing suite of compliance solutions for transaction taxes, such as sales and use tax, value-added tax (VAT), fuel excise tax, beverage alcohol, cross-border taxes (including tariffs and duties), lodging tax, and communications tax.
+Avalara offers a broad and growing suite of compliance solutions for transaction taxes, such as sales and use tax, value‐added tax (VAT), fuel excise tax, beverage alcohol, cross‐border taxes (including tariffs and duties), lodging tax, e‐invoicing, and communications tax.
 These solutions enable customers to automate the process of determining taxability, identifying applicable tax rates, determining and collecting taxes, preparing and filing returns, remitting taxes, maintaining tax records, and managing compliance documents.
-Avalara, Inc., a Washington corporation, is headquartered in Seattle, Washington and has wholly owned subsidiaries in Brazil, Canada, the United Kingdom, Europe, and India.
+Avalara, Inc., a Washington corporation, is headquartered in Seattle, Washington and has wholly owned subsidiaries in Brazil, Canada, Europe, India, the United Kingdom, and the United States.

 Avalara’s customers include companies of all sizes in industries of all types throughout the world.

 Avalara is committed to ensuring our operations and supply chains are free of human trafficking and slavery.
 We require any individual or entity acting on our behalf to know, understand, and abide by the laws and regulations applicable to their conduct.
 This includes employees, agents, partners, and other third‐party representatives.
 Our Anti‐Slavery Disclosure Statement sets out the steps taken by Avalara to address the requirements set out in the Act in its business and supply chains.